 Moen emphasizes that, as of now, AI works best as a tool, not as a replacement for creative professionals.

-– “We use AI, but only for specific parts of the process.
 There’s still a strong need for people who can think, shape, and create.
 What we want is for our students to find jobs where they do more than just write prompts.”

 However, he acknowledges that some job categories, such as rotoscoping, may disappear or be drastically reshaped in the near future.